mr-hoffman/CSA-Lab-1.4-Operaters-and-Printing/README.md

 Your output should look like this:

-`Enter the mass :: 10
+`Enter the mass :: 10 \n
-Enter the velocity :: 5
+Enter the velocity :: 5\n
 Momentum == 50`

 ## Lab 1.4.3: Kinetic Energy